MicrosoftDocs/azure-stack-docs/azure-stack/operator/give-app-access-to-resources.md

 ### <a name="create-app-registration-client-secret-aad"></a>Create an app registration that uses a client secret credential

 In this section, you register your app in your Azure AD tenant using the Azure portal.
-In following example you specify a client secret credential, but the portal also supports X509 certificate-based credentials.
+In following example, you specify a client secret credential, but the portal also supports X509 certificate-based credentials.

 1. Sign in to the [Azure portal](https://portal.azure.com) using your Azure account.
 2. Select **Azure Active Directory** > **App registrations** > **New registration**.